USEPA/power-sector-dev-portal/content/ggplot/best-practices/best-practices.md

       library(ggcapdthemes)
   - title: "Color as Highlight"
     content: |
         This theme includes both quantitative and categorical color palettes.
 However, there are some situations where you might not want to use a whole palette; instead, you might want to use color to draw attention only to specific parts of a chart without overwhelming the user.
-For more details on using color as a highlight, see the of the Data Visualization Style Guide.
+For more details on using color as a highlight, see the [Color page](#/datavis/design-elements/color) of the [Data Visualization Style Guide](#/datavis).
   - title: "Highlighting Discrete Colors"
     content: |
         Using the `gghighlight` package to assist, we can emphasize certain groups or elements of charts.
 Leave fuel type as original color, gray out non-highlighted groups.